DufferDeepu/ActionG/README.md

 - Visually build your CI/CD pipeline, import existing YAML to see a graph, and generate perfect code back instantly.

-- 😫 Stop the "Push-and-Pray" Cycle<br>
-Writing GitHub Actions YAML is a slow, frustrating loop: edit, commit, push, wait 5 minutes, watch it fail, and repeat.
+- Writing GitHub Actions YAML is a slow, frustrating loop: edit, commit, push, wait 5 minutes, watch it fail, and repeat.
 Action Visualizer fixes this by giving you a live, visual editor with instant feedback.

 - It's an authoring tool designed to help you build and refactor your workflows before you ever commit.